adamsilver/fdpb/02-a-checkout-flow.md

 Thanks to the Question Protocol, most fields should be required, so we mark optional fields instead.

+*(Note: Putting the `aria-required="true"` attribute on an input will tell screen reader users that the field is required.
+As we're only marking optional fields, this attribute isn't necessary.
+And the optional text from within the label, will be announced by screen readers too giving sighted and non-sighted users an equivalent experience.)*

 ## 3. Delivery Address

 ![Delivery form](./images/02/delivery-form.png)